Small-data global existence of solutions for the Pitaevskii model of superfluidity: A priori estimates

 Therefore, by adding ~\eqref{superfluid energy equation} and ~\eqref{normal fluid energy equation}, we obtain the energy equation

 Thus, the energy is bounded from above as

 with

 denoting the initial energy of the system.
-Next, we wish to show that the energy actually decays algebraically in time, under a certain smallness condition of initial data.
+Next, we wish to show that the energy actually decays algebraically in time, under a certain smallness condition on the initial data.
 First, note that

 where we used an argument similar to the one from the proof of Lemma ~\ref{coupling symmetric and non-negative} to get the last inequality.
 We now use ~\eqref{defining B_L} to see that

 Combining ~\eqref{Energy equation} and ~\eqref{B psi is bounded from below by D^2 psi}, we get